Eduardo Nájera

 Eduardo Alonso Nájera Pérez ([eˈðwaɾðo ˈnaxeɾa]) (born July 11, 1976) is a Mexican former professional basketball player who is currently a scout for the Dallas Mavericks of the National Basketball Association (NBA).
-He is also a pregame and postgame analyst on Mavericks Live on Fox Sports Southwest, where he is identified as Eddie.
+He is also a pregame and postgame analyst on Mavericks Live on Fox Sports Southwest.
 Before being promoted to a scout with the Mavs, he was head coach of the Texas Legends of the NBA D-League.
+He is regarded as the greatest Mexican basketball player ever.

 Personal information

 Nájera was only the second Mexican-born NBA player (Horacio Llamas was the first) and was the first Mexican player to be drafted.
 He is the son of Servando Nájera and Rosa Irene Pérez.

 College basketball

 Nájera played college basketball at the University of Oklahoma, in Norman, Oklahoma, United States, from 1997 to 2000, becoming a major star there.
 He helped the team to four consecutive NCAA tournament appearances during his college career, as well as finishing in the school's all-time top ten in nine statistical categories.
 Before being drafted into the NBA in 2000, Nájera received rave reviews from scouts, who boasted on Nájera's quick first step and extraordinary rebounding ability.
 He is only the second Mexican-born player to join the NBA.
 He was the first Mexican player to be drafted into the NBA (Horacio Llamas being undrafted).

 Nájera played for the Mexican team in the 1997 World University Games and helped them achieve a fourth-place finish in the 1999 World University Games.